ex-man/GeneralInsurance_Class/Lessons/Lesson1/Exercises/Ex04_dplyr.md

 ### Exercise - dplyr
+> We will work with local repository you have cloned in the first (Git) exercise.
 > Open R project for this class in R Studio
 > Run following command in R console to link to `dplyr` library:
 ``` r